Art Deco 1930s German Silver and Paste Vintage Dress Clip

 Condition Report:

-Very Good - Some darkening to a couple of paste stones.
-This is only visible upon very close inspection and does not detract from the appeal of the piece.
+Very Good - A little fading to the brightness of a couple of the paste stones.
+This is consistent with age and does not detract from the appeal of the piece.

 This elegant bar brooch features a classical portrait and was most likely created in France in the early 1930s.